 The Yeti Tumbler features an insulated press-in lid.
 This helps prevent spills and keeps your beverages well-insulated at the same time.
 The lid is also dishwasher safe.

-Yeti Tumblers also come in five different colors, as well as two different size options, a 20-ounce, and 30-ounce offering.
+Yeti Tumblers also come in five different colors and two different size options, a 20-ounce and 30-ounce offering.

 One drawback to note with the press-in lid is the fact that it has a hole to drink from that cannot be shut or closed off in any way.
 This permanent opening allows potential spills to occur, and although it will be a small leaking over time, it’s a spill nonetheless.
 This permanent opening also means that heat will escape from the container or cold air if it’s a cold beverage.

-Yeti has incorporated a great cap design, custom made to be held with three fingers, this aids greatly in gripping and holding your tumbler and significantly reduces the potential for spilling or dropping your beloved tumbler on asphalt or rocks.
+Yeti has incorporated a custom-made cap design to be held with three fingers; this aids greatly in gripping and holding your tumbler and significantly reduces the potential for spilling or dropping your beloved tumbler on asphalt or rocks.